leson207/ethereum-etl/README.md

 - Manual Realtime CLI: Add support for a polling-based realtime mode that continuously calls RPC instead of relying on WebSocket subscriptions.
     - Motivation: If processing takes too long, events may be missed.
     - More critical for Solana (short block times) than Ethereum (≈15s per block).
+- Get eth price using batch if it timestamp follow block timestamp
 # Disclaimer
 ⚠️ This project is under active development and may contain bugs.